cup6/shell/centos-7xia-an-zhuang-pei-zhi-mariadb.md

 ```
 mysql
->
- show variables
+> show variables like "%character%";
-like
- "
-%
-character
-%
-";show variables
-like
+> show variables like "%collation%";
- "
-%
-collation
-%
-";
 ```

 显示为